AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 800 4694 # the number of nodes is 800, and the number of edges is 4694

-1 7 1 # the edge connecting node 1 and 7, and the weight is 1
+1 7 1 # the edge connects node 1 and 7 with the weight is 1

-1 10 1 # the edge connecting node 1 and 10, and the weight is 1
+1 10 1 # the edge connects node 1 and 10 with the weight is 1

 ...